 Dynamic Meta Widget Overview

-- One comments format will be a perfect decision if you have only one comment for the post.
+- One Comments Format input will be displayed when there’s only one comment for the post;

 - More Comments Format input is used when the post has two or more comments.

 That’s it for the Dynamic Meta widget settings that can display the default meta information, such as the date, author, and information about comments using JetEngine functionality.